+Incentive Compensation Plan for Senior Executive Officers.
 In March 2018, our board adopted the First Western Financial Inc. Named Executive Officers ("NEO") Discretionary Incentive Compensation Plan also known as the First Western Financial, Inc. Incentive Plan for Senior Executive Officers (the "Cash Incentive Plan").
 The purpose of the Cash Incentive Plan is to motivate the Company's eligible senior executive officers to improve shareholder value by linking a portion of their cash compensation to the Company's financial performance, reward participants for superior individual performance, and help attract and retain key associates.
-A participant's incentive opportunity under the Cash Incentive Plan is based upon three factors: satisfaction of the established criteria for the fiscal year, the Company's financial performance over the fiscal year, and the participant's individual performance over the fiscal year.
+A participant's incentive opportunity under the Cash Incentive Plan is based upon three factors: satisfaction of pre-established goals for the fiscal year, the Company's financial performance over the fiscal year, and the participant's individual performance over the fiscal year.

-The 2021 Cash Incentive Plan awards for the NEOs were based on fiscal year 2020 performance compared to preestablished Gross Revenue, Operating EPS, and Pre-Tax Pre-Provision Earnings goals.
+The 2022 Cash Incentive Plan awards for the NEOs were based on fiscal year 2021 performance compared to pre-established Gross Revenue, Operating EPS, and Pre-Tax Pre-Provision Earnings goals.
 While the Cash Incentive Plan follows objective payout formulas, the Compensation Committee retains discretion to pay awards above the formulaic outcome where it believes performance warrants.
-In recognition of the Bank's outstanding performance in 2020 that significantly exceeded the pre-established goals, the Compensation Committee utilized this discretion to award supplemental bonuses to the NEOs.
 The Compensation Committee continues to review and adjust the metrics utilized in the Cash Incentive Plan to ensure continued appropriateness and alignment with the Bank's strategic goals and interests of shareholders.

 Stock-Based Compensation Awards.
-Stock-based compensation awards may consist of options to acquire shares of our common stock, restricted stock awards, restricted stock units or performance stock units issued pursuant to the 2016 Plan, which, as described more fully below, allows the Compensation Committee to establish the terms and conditions of the awards, subject to the terms of the 2016 Plan.
+Stock-based compensation awards may consist of options to acquire shares of our common stock, restricted stock awards, restricted stock units and/or performance stock units issued pursuant to the 2016 Plan, which, as described more fully below, allows the Compensation Committee to establish the terms and conditions of the awards, subject to the terms of the 2016 Plan.
 The Compensation Committee believes that equity awards provide a significant retention and incentive value, while further strengthening the alignment of interests between management and shareholders.
-As such, for 2021, the Compensation Committee elected to grant the NEOs a mix of restricted stock units and performance stock units.
+As such, for 2022, the Compensation Committee elected to grant the NEOs a mix of restricted stock units and performance stock units.
 The restricted stock units will vest in equal installments over a five-year service period so long as the recipient remains employed by the Company through the applicable vesting dates.
 The performance stock units will vest, if at all, from 0% to 150% of the target award based on Company achievement of pre-established average annual Operating EPS goals over a three-year performance period, followed by a two-year continued service requirement.